feliupe/white_rabbit_application/readme.md

 # White Rabbit

-To the wonderful opportunity to work at Html24 as a backend developer.
+To have the wonderful opportunity to work at Html24 as a backend developer.
 You have to complete this lovely little test.

 * Fork this project
 * Create your solution